Laboratory glassware

-Laboratory glassware refers to a variety of equipment used in scientific work, and traditionally made of glass.
-Glass can be blown, bent, cut, molded, and formed into many sizes and shapes, and is therefore common in chemistry, biology, and analytical laboratories.
+Laboratory glassware is a variety of equipment used in scientific work, traditionally made of glass.
+Glass may be blown, bent, cut, molded, or formed into many sizes and shapes.
+It is commonly used in chemistry, biology, and analytical laboratories.
 Many laboratories have training programs to demonstrate how glassware is used and to alert first–time users to the safety hazards involved with using glassware.

 History

 Ancient era

-The history of glassware dates back to the Phoenicians who fused obsidian together in campfires making the first glassware.
+The history of glassware dates back to the Phoenicians who fused obsidian together in campfires, making the first glassware.
 Glassware evolved as other ancient civilizations including the Syrians, Egyptians, and Romans refined the art of glassmaking.
 Mary the Jewess, an alchemist in Alexandria during the 1st century AD, is credited for the creation of some of the first glassware for chemical such as the kerotakis which was used for the collection of fumes from a heated material.
-Despite these creations, glassware for chemical uses was still limited during this time because of the low thermal stability necessary for experimentation and therefore was primarily made using copper or ceramic materials.
+Despite these creations, glassware for chemical uses was still limited during this time because of the low thermal stability necessary for experimentation, so equipment was primarily made using copper or ceramic materials instead.